dask/dask-ml/docs/source/hyper-parameter-search.rst

 majority of the search.
 How does this change with the number of workers?

-To see this, let's analyze how the time-to-completion for "hyperband" varies with the number of Dask workers in a seperate experiment.
+To see this, let's analyze how the time-to-completion for Hyperband varies with the number of Dask workers in a seperate experiment.

 .. figure:: images/scaling-patience-true.svg
    :width: 60%